auth0/JWTDecode.Android/README.md

 JWT jwt = new JWT(token);
 ```

-A `JWTException` will raise with a detailed message if the token has:
+A `DecodeException` will raise with a detailed message if the token has:
 * An invalid part count.
 * A part not encoded as Base64 + UTF-8.
 * A Header or Payload without a valid JSON format.